-"These findings underscore the urgency to make housing affordability solutions a priority in America especially for those most vulnerable," added Ali Solis, President and CEO of MakeRoom, a national renter's advocacy group.
+"These findings underscore the urgency to make housing affordability solutions a priority in America especially for those most vulnerable," Ali Solis, President and CEO of MakeRoom, a national renter's advocacy group, said in the release.

-Nearly one-quarter of boomers worry about affording rent/mortgage payments, but geography plays role
+Nearly one-quarter of boomers worry about affording retirement housing rent/mortgage payments

-Although 24% of those queried say they're most anxious about being able to afford their rent or mortgage, there are geographical differences.
-Just under 20% of those in the midwest worry about affording rent or mortgage payments while 38% of those in the south rank this their biggest worry.
+Although 24% of those queried say they're most anxious about being able to afford their rent or mortgage in retirement housing, there are geographical differences.
+Just under 20% of those in the Midwest worry about affording rent or mortgage payments while 38% of those in the South rank this their biggest worry.

-According to the survey, housing-related anxiety is most acutely felt in the south, followed by the northeast and midwest.
-Boomers in the west experience housing-related anxiety least often.
+According to the survey, retirement housing anxiety is most acutely felt in the South, followed by the Northeast and Midwest.
+Boomers in the West experience housing-related anxiety least often.

-"Though housing insecurity is a national problem, these geographic differences demonstrate the need to tailor housing options to the unique needs of each region," said Stefano Rumi, an advisor to NHPF and a senior fellow at the Batten Center for Social Policy of the University of Virginia specializing in the housing needs of America, "The winning solutions will incorporate private and public partnerships to finance affordable housing.
+"Though housing insecurity is a national problem, these geographic differences demonstrate the need to tailor housing options to the unique needs of each region," Stefano Rumi, an advisor to NHPF, said in the release.
+He is a senior fellow at the Batten Center for Social Policy of the University of Virginia specializing in the housing needs of America, "The winning solutions will incorporate private and public partnerships to finance affordable housing.
 This means a 'YIMBY' (yes in my backyard) attitude on the part of local communities and elected officials."